Posts

 DOES HUMAN SECURITY BRING ANYTHING NEW TO REFUEE PROTECTION?

-DOES HUMAN SECURITY(HS) BRING ANYTHING NEW TO REFUEE PROTECTION?
+Does Human Security (HS) Bring Anything New to Refugee Protection?
 A salient question in the search for meaning for physical security that has reoriented or at least given preponderance to HS since the Cold War was “Whose security?”.
 This is a question that has been asked repeatedly in security discourse.
 However, the previous realist assertion was no longer viable in the century to come.
 The reorientation of security was in some sense necessary at that time, at least to rub along with the democratic consensus to cut down funding for physical security.
 A shift in orientation from state to individual or community, at least in normative advocacy, seemed to make up for the vacuum (Paris, 2001).
 Although in reality all this normative advocacy made little sense in policy application, David Chandler opinioned that human security as a concept did not ‘bark’ (Chandler, 2008).
-Its natural progression of time reached its end.
-Such was the lifetime of a neologism.
-However, it is my opinion that H...
+However, it is my assertion that independent research into HS continued ...

 Opinions of four key groups of stakeholders on Refugees in Bangladesh